-The Design-Builder shall be responsible for performing Asbestos Screenings and Hazardous Material Assessments for all unscreened existing tolling structures.
+The Design-Builder shall be responsible for performing Asbestos Screenings and Hazardous Material Assessments for all unscreened existing tolling structures and the TUB facilities to be removed.
 The Design-Builder shall also be responsible for the abatement design, asbestos abatement, waste disposal and any required project monitoring/compliance air sampling during abatement of all confirmed and assumed asbestos containing materials if such materials will be disturbed during the performance of the Work.
 All asbestos abatement and waste disposal shall be performed in accordance with applicable safety and health codes and all applicable State and Federal regulations.
 See also DB Section 112-5.5, Asbestos.